jazems/psa-website/README.md

-Official website of the University of California, Berkeley Pakistani Student Association.
+Official website of the University of California, Berkeley's Pakistani Student Association.